JamesSaxon/jamessaxon.github.io/_posts/2021-11-04-shapes-shadows.md

   specify the width of cuts or the areas of hexagons,
     and determine how much light to let through a piece of wood.
-I found after the fact that the laser-cut half-tone proecss has been done before, most notably by [Eric Forman][forman].
+I found after the fact that the laser-cut half-tone process has been done before, most notably by [Eric Forman][forman].
 Here are some ripples from the Fox River and the Jackson Park Lagoon, as images, half-tone hexagons, and "lithographies":